 - 3.9 Property investment income: The Council has successfully completed its planned investment in commercial property to deliver income to fund services.
 Budgets are based on reasonable estimates of expected income for the year, net of management costs.
 Whilst income volatility is expected to be low, no investment is risk-free.
 For financial planning sensitivity analysis purposes, 5% adverse volatility would impact income by c£360k.
 This risk is mitigated through the Investment Risk Reserve. - 3.10 Interest rates and capital refinancing: The current treasury strategy is providing cost advantages with low cost of borrowing expected to remain in place for the short to medium term.
 However, it may be appropriate to refinancing some of the Council's capital borrowing requirements into longer-term facilities and interest rate rises could lead to increased borrowing costs.
 For financial planning sensitivity analysis purposes, it is estimated interest / financing costs could vary by up to £650k in 2022/23 for a 1% increase in interest rates applied to the current forecast of General Fund borrowing needs.
 This risk is mitigated by prudent budgeting, effective treasury management with budget impact mitigated through general reserves. - 3.11 Business Rates Funding: Although Somerset West and Taunton are not within the Business Rates Pool in 2022/23 the Pool has agreed a gain share arrangement for next year.
 The amount will not be confirmed until year end, but the budget includes an income estimate of £250k.
 The risk is the actual receipt varies from budget based on outturn, with volatility estimated at -£150k to +£100k.
 Our core retained business rates funding volatility should be lower as we are at safety net in 2022/23, however funding through S31 grants is variable and the collection fund could still report a higher deficit in 2021/22 and/or 2022/23.
 Overall volatility for 2021/22 and 2022/23 is unpredictable but prudently estimated to be +/-£500k.
 Business rates funding risk is underwritten through the Business Rates Volatility Reserve. - 3.12 Local Government Reorganisation: The proposed budget for 2022/23 includes £1.375m for Local Government Reorganisation, funded from General Reserves.
 As work progresses there could be further cost pressures which arise during the year.
 A further consideration is any further decisions taken in 2022/23 that exceed the approved budget and/or impact on reserves and/or have implications for the new Somerset Council.
 It is expected that legislation will come forward later this year regarding a statutory protocol.
-The LGR Joint Committee is considering a Finance and Assets Protocol at its meeting on 4 February 2022 with a recommendation that each Council adopts the protocol from April 2022.
-If supported by the LGR Joint Committee then the Protocol will be added to this report when it comes forward to Full Council.
+The LGR Joint Committee supported a Finance and Assets Protocol at its meeting on 4 February 2022.